tani/rehype-remove-unused-css/README.md

 ### Security

-Use of rehype-template should be safe to use as JSDOM should be safe to use.
+Use of rehype-remove-unused-css should be safe to use as JSDOM should be safe to use.
 When in doubt, use rehype-sanitize.

 ### License